alvierahman90/gohookr/readme.md

 # gohookr

-A _really_ simple webhook receiver.
+A _really_ simple webhook receiver, which listens at `0.0.0.0:<port>/webhooks/<webhook-name>`.

-Check config.json for an example configuration.
+Default port is 80 and can be overriden by setting the environment variable `PORT`.

-Default config path is `/etc/ghookr.conf`, can be overriden with `CONFIG` environment variable.
+Default config path is `/etc/gohookr.conf` and can be overriden by setting environment variable `CONFIG`.

+Check below for an example configuration.

 ## Signature Verification